zefulgas/SS/race_conditions_lab/README.md

 - Do not forget to compile with the correct permissions

 		gcc vulp.c -o vulp && sudo chown root vulp && sudo chmod +s vulp

+- Do not forget to disable the protection against race conditions

+		sudo sysctl -w kernel.yama.protected_sticky_symlinks=0

 - Are you creating the correct symbolic link?
 Try